 Informal resolution can include a direct, respectful approach to the other party to seek a resolution, or a process of conciliation, mediation, or a facilitated discussion with the relevant parties.

-Relevant university officer means a university staff member, usually in the school/faculty/division/institute of the complainant, who because of their work responsibilities is in a position to assist parties to informally resolve a grievance.
+Relevant university officer means a university staff member, usually in the school/faculty/division/portfolio of the complainant, who because of their work responsibilities is in a position to assist parties to informally resolve a grievance.

 Respondent means the person/s subject to a complaint under these procedures.

-Student Ombudsman means the QUT officer performing the functions set out in the Student Ombudsman policy (E/9.3).
+Student Ombudsman/Deputy Student Ombudsman means the QUT officer performing the functions set out in the Student Ombudsman Office policy (E/9.3).

-MOPP A/8.5 Grievance resolution procedures for discrimination related grievances
+MOPP A/8.5 Resolution procedures for sexual harassment, sexual assault and discrimination related complaints

 MOPP B/8.1 Staff Code of Conduct